FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Conclusion

 \section{Conclusion}

-In this paper, we have considered federated learning (FL) for compositional pairwise risk minimization problems.
+We have considered federated learning (FL) for deep X-risk optimization.
 We have developed communication-efficient FL algorithms to alleviate the interdependence between different machines.
 Novel convergence analysis is performed to address the technical challenges and to improve both iteration and communication complexities of proposed algorithms.
-We have conducted empirical studies of the proposed FL algorithms for solving deep partial AUC maximization and deep AUC maximization and achieved promising results compared with several baseline algorithms.
+We have conducted empirical studies of the proposed FL algorithms for solving deep partial AUC maximization and deep AUC maximization and achieved promising results compared with several baselines.